KhurtSC/Labs/Phishing-Analysis/Microsoft-Brand-Impersonation/README.md

 The authentication results confirmed the email failed all three standard checks:

-- **SPF:** None - `thcultarfdes[.]co[.]uk` does not designate permitted sending hosts, meaning the domain has no SPF record authorizing this IP to send on its behalf.
+- **SPF:** None, `thcultarfdes[.]co[.]uk` does not designate permitted sending hosts, meaning the domain has no SPF record authorizing this IP to send on its behalf.
-- **DKIM:** None -  the message was not cryptographically signed.
+- **DKIM:** None, the message was not cryptographically signed.
-- **DMARC:** permerror - a permanent error, indicating the DMARC policy could not be evaluated, likely because the domain lacks a properly configured record.
+- **DMARC:** permerror, a permanent error, indicating the DMARC policy could not be evaluated, likely because the domain lacks a properly configured record.

-It is worth noting that a clean SPF result does not guarantee legitimacy.
+> **Analyst note:** a clean SPF result does not guarantee legitimacy.
 If a threat actor registers a domain and publishes an SPF record authorizing their own sending infrastructure, the email can pass SPF while still being malicious.
 Authentication checks validate technical configuration, not **intent**.

 Running `89[.]144[.]44[.]2` through VirusTotal returned a clean verdict from all 91 vendors, though the platform noted 2 detected files communicating with this address.
-The clean IP reputation is likely a result of the sample's age - this email is from September 2023 - and the IP may have rotated or aged out of active threat feeds since then.
+The clean IP reputation is likely a result of the sample's age, this email is from September 2023, and the IP may have rotated or aged out of active threat feeds since then.

 ![received-header.png](images/received-header.png)